shaun-lloyd/ardupi/readme.md

 ArduPi is an open hardware/software Raspberry Pi shield with all the components to run ardupilot.

+Based entirely of work of Muhammad Hefny, OPAL.

 ## Thanks

 This project stands on the ardupilot & raspberry pi platforms, ardupilot in particular is an outstanding example of open source communities flourishing.